Cheezmeister/www.luchenlabs.com/src/content/bio.md

 a summer learning to solder, program, and segway joust at the same time.

 ### Cheez ###
 Cheez is made from the curds of milk, typically a cow's.
 It's delicious, nutritious, and plays a key role in [the first game I developed](/projects/cheezus).
+Not to be confused with [cheese]( http://wiki.teamliquid.net/starcraft2/Cheese).